thijsDieperink/strad-md-infra/setup/basicLocal/README.md

       - Run | `. “$HOME/.cargo/env”`
     - Windows | **TBA**
 4. Installing dependencies:
    - ***Warning***: *running the following script will install docker.
-Because this is a relatively intensive applicaation you can skip its installation by providing the argument 'no' behind the command below.
+Because this is a relatively intensive applicaation you can skip its installation by providing the argument 'no' when running the command below.
 But keep in mind that docker is necessary for brane, so if you pass 'no', you should still install docker yourself*
    - Move to the *'strad-md-infra'* folder
    - MacOS/Ubuntu | `sh setup/basicLocal/dependencies.sh yes`
    - Windows | **TBA**